The MolSSI Fellowship Program

 • Undergraduate transcripts (graduate applicants only); graduate transcripts (all applicants);

-• Two letters of support, one of which must come from the applicant’s current research adviser.
+• Two letters of support, one of which must come from the applicant’s current research adviser;

-Additional Requirements: All software, documentation, and other resources developed by the Fellow under the auspices and guidance of the MolSSI will be made freely available to the computational molecular sciences community under an open-source license approved by the Institute’s Board of Directors.
+All software, documentation, and other resources developed by the Fellow under the auspices and guidance of the MolSSI will be made freely available to the computational molecular sciences community under an open-source license approved by the Institute’s Board of Directors.

 Clink on the link to find the current software fellows and software fellows alumni information.